 I work at the intersection of robot planning, learning and perception.
 I am interested in designing practically efficient algorithms that make robots solve tasks in the real-world in a way that allows to argue about properties and the conditions under which the methods work.
 Some of the problems that my group is currently working on include:

-- collaborative manipulators that can effectively operate and interact in human environments and can impact domains, such as logistics, manufacturing and service robotics;
+- integrated perception and planning tools for manipulation with applications in domains, such as logistics, manufacturing and service robotics;